Route 66 was one of the United State's first continuous stretches of paved highway, and served as a major path for those who migrated west.

 Read more about this restored ice cream store

 |Dick's Towing Service

 The construction of a “vaudeville movie palace” in Joliet, Illinois was the undertaking of the six Rubens brothers.
 The Royal Theatre Company was formed to guarantee the 2 million dollar project.
 With the opening of the theatre on May 24, 1926, the Royal Theatre Company leased the operation of the theatre to the Great States Theatre, Inc.

-one of the ten most beautiful theaters in the nation.
-The building reflects Greek, Roman and Byzantine architecture.
+As one of the ten most beautiful theaters in the nation, the building reflects Greek, Roman and Byzantine architecture.
 The esplanade, or inner lobby, is designed after the Hall of Mirrors in the Palace of Versailles near Paris, France.
 The arch between the esplanade and rotunda area has been carefully copied from the Arc de Triomphe in Paris.
 In the center is the head of the goddess Athena.